-Not all maxi dresses are created equal, I have specifically chosen two free-flowing, loose dresses in my videos above.
-Here are some maxi dresses below that I would NOT wear to a mosque even with a cardigan and a headscarf:
+Not all maxi dresses are created equal, I have specifically chosen a free-flowing, loose dresses in my picture above.
+Here are some maxi dresses below that I would NOT wear to a mosque even with a cardigan and a headscarf.

 It’s hard to see here but this dress has a huge slit in the front, it only goes to about my knees but a no-no for a mosque.
 Otherwise, this dress plus a cardigan and scarf would be perfect.

 A strapless maxi is a definite no, even with a cardigan because with all the up and down you have to do in a mosque you’re risking a slip up (or technically a slip down) of the top of your dress.